 Download Free Tracing the Trails in the Medieval World PDF by Albrecht Classen Full Book and published by Routledge.
 This book was released on 2020-10-12 with total page 320 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Every human being knows that we are walking through life following trails, whether we are aware of them or not.
 Medieval poets, from the anonymous composer of Beowulf to Marie de France, Hartmann von Aue, Gottfried von Strassburg, and Guillaume de Lorris to Petrarch and Heinrich Kaufringer, predicated their works on the notion of the trail and elaborated on its epistemological function.
 We can grasp here an essential concept that determines much of medieval and early modern European literature and philosophy, addressing the direction which all protagonists pursue, as powerfully illustrated also by the anonymous poets of Herzog Ernst and Sir Gawain and the Green Knight.
 Dante’s Divina Commedia, in fact, proves to be one of the most explicit poetic manifestations of the fundamental idea of the trail, but we find strong parallels also in powerful contemporary works such as Guillaume de Deguileville’s Pèlerinage de la vie humaine and in many mystical tracts.

 Download Free Translating Beowulf PDF by Hugh Magennis Full Book and published by DS Brewer.
-This book was released on 2011 with total page 244 pages.
+This book was released on 2011 with total page 260 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: An examination of English verse translations of Beowulf, including Seamus Heaney's version alongside other influential renditions.